Information topologies on non-commutative state spaces: Exponential families

-For convenience we cite Lemma 7 and Lemma 10 in \cite{Knauf_Weis}.
-The first proposition follows immediately from Lemma~\ref{lem:pert_exp}.2, the second requires some computation. \begin{Lem} Suppose $\theta,u\in\sa$ and $p:=p_\cA^+(u)$ is the maximal projection of $u$.
+We are going to use the full scope of convex geometry introduced in \S\ref{ingredients:convex}.
+A discussion why poonems are essential is given in \S\ref{sec:why-poonems}.
+Let us start by citing Lemma~9 and 13 in \cite{Weis_Knauf}.
+The first lemma follows also from Lemma~\ref{lem:pert_exp}.2 in this article.
+The free energy (\ref{def:free_energy}) is denoted by $F$. \begin{Lem} Suppose $\theta,u\in\sa$ and $p:=p_\cA^+(u)$ is the maximal projection of $u$.
 We have

 and